totten/bknix/README.md

 > dependencies.

 This puts you in a CLI development environment with access to various binaries (PHP, NodeJS, Apache, MySQL, etc).
-You can start the sevices in the foreground with `bknix`:
+You can start the sevices in the foreground with `bknix`.
+This will show a combined console log:

 ```
 bknix run
 ```

-If you need to shutdown the sevices, just press `Ctrl-C`.
-For now, let's keep them running so we can do more interesting things.

-Open another terminal and navigate again into the project again:
+Open another terminal and navigate into the project again:

 ```
 cd bknix